 -Use running, jumping, throwing and catching in isolation and in combination play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending.

 -Develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics].

 -Perform dances using a range of movement patterns.

 -Take part in outdoor and adventurous activity challenges both individually and within a team.

 -Compare their performances with previous ones and demonstrate improvement to achieve their personal best.

 In Years 2, 3 and 4 our pupils are provided with the opportunity to go swimming.
-This being said, pupils will not be attending swimming lessons at the present time because of COVID 19.
+Our swimming schedule may be impacted by COVID 19.